azhrbhr/MovieReviewSA/README.md

-# Flask Movie Review Sentiment Analysis
+# Movie Review Sentiment Analysis

 This Flask application performs sentiment analysis on movie reviews using a machine learning model.
 It predicts whether a given review is positive or negative based on its sentiment.